Wojciech Bobowski: Life

-Around 1657, approximately 19–20 years after he was captured, when on a voyage to Egypt, he regained his liberty, after which he lived in Egypt for some time.
+Around 1657, approximately 19–20 years after he was captured when on a voyage to Egypt, he regained his liberty, after which he lived in Egypt for some time.
 It is also likely he travelled on a pilgrimage to Mecca.
 After he gained his freedom he became one of the most important dragomans in the Ottoman Empire.

 Works

 Bible translation

 Bobowski, or now Ufki, having been raised as a Christian and now being a convert to Islam, became deeply interested in religious issues.
-He translated the Anglican catechism into Ottoman Turkish, and wrote an explanation of Islam in Latin, in an attempt to increase the mutual understandings of both cultures.
+He translated the Anglican catechism into Ottoman Turkish, and wrote an explanation of Islam in Latin, in an attempt to increase the mutual understanding of both cultures.

-Bobowski's translation of the Bible into Turkish, known as the Kitabı Mukaddes ("Holy Book") has for long been the only complete Turkish Bible, and is considered one of his greatest achievements.
+Bobowski's translation of the Bible into Turkish, known as the Kitabı Mukaddes ("Holy Book") has for long been the only complete Turkish Bible and is considered one of his greatest achievements.

 Psalter

 Having been raised in a Protestant family, Bobowski was familiar with the singing of the Genevan Psalms.
-This experience has been a great influence on his composition of fourteen Turkish psalms.
+This experience greatly influenced his composition of fourteen Turkish psalms.

-In this small collection of psalms, known as Mezmurlar and released in 1665, Ali Ufki used original melodies from the Genevan Psalter, an early Calvinist hymnbook.
-He classified them using the Turkish modal system and translated the texts into the Ottoman Turkish.
+In this small collection of psalms, known as Mezmurlar and released in 1665, Ali Ufki used original melodies from the Genevan Psalter, a commonly used Calvinist hymnbook.
+He classified them using the Turkish modal system and translated the texts into Ottoman Turkish.
 Because of certain features of French prosody, the Genevan melodies tend to be in asymmetrical meters, which makes them more similar to Middle Eastern music than much of other European music.
 Rhythmical intensity is likely one of the most important shared features, and their modal character facilitates their transformation into Turkish modes, as this can be done with only light changes in intonation.
 Ali Ufki's versions of the psalms are relatively simple; with careful attention paid to ensuring words are easy to understand and music is only the background.

 In 2005, the King's Singers together with Sarband released a CD titled Sacred Bridges which includes recordings of Psalms 5, 6, and 9 from Ali Ufki's psalter.